KristinaCastro/Election_Analysis/README.md

            -  <img width="246" alt="Screen Shot 2021-06-08 at 3 13 38 AM" src="https://user-images.githubusercontent.com/81998045/121140155-8795cd80-c807-11eb-93f3-a0da8828534f.png">
   - Number of votes and the percentage of the total votes each candidate received
-    - Again a for loop was used to determine each candidate, then retreive the vote count and percentage of votes for each candidate.
+    - Again, a for loop was used to determine each candidate, then retrieve the vote count and percentage of votes for each candidate.
       - [Candidate Votes & %](https://github.com/KristinaCastro/Election_Analysis/blob/main/candidate_votes%20info_py.png)
          - <img width="297" alt="Screen Shot 2021-06-08 at 3 25 25 AM" src="https://user-images.githubusercontent.com/81998045/121141609-2bcc4400-c809-11eb-8953-ee4362b32640.png">
   - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?